hasim-hairlahovic/Shelf-Vision-Audit-Tool/README.md

 python run.py
 ```

-The application will be accessible at http://localhost:5000.
+The application will be accessible at http://localhost:5000. # Shelf-Vision-Audit-Tool